peerkar/liferay-gsearch/binaries/7.2/custom-elasticsearch-adapter/72-dxp-fixpack-1/README.md

 1. Shutdown the portal
 1. Download and copy the JARS in this folder to the deploy folder
+1. Download and copy the `gsearch-query-api` JAR from the Liferay GSearch binaries folder to the deploy folder (required by the adapter)
 1. Copy folder gsearch-synonyms to every active Elasticsearch server node under the *config* folder.
 1. Copy the `com.liferay.portal.bundle.blacklist.internal.BundleBlacklistConfiguration.config` to the `LIFERAY_HOME/osgi/configs` folder to disable the standard adapter
 1. Restart portal.